mrkkrp/markkarpov.com/tutorial/exceptions.md

 mask_ io = mask $ \_ -> io
 ```

-Let us use `mask` in our example to make it more correct in the presence of
+Let's use `mask` in our example to make it more correct in the presence of
 asynchronous exceptions:

 ```haskell